 Preventative and reactional measures taken by the Football Club to ensure the risk of harm or mistreatment to the welfare of vulnerable groups is minimised.
-The health or wellbeing of children is not impaired when engaging in Club activities, and creating and maintaining an environment that allows children to be cared for safely, allowing for the best possible outcomes for them and provides them with the best life chances possible.
+The health or wellbeing of the Adults at risk groups is not impaired when engaging in Club activities.
+An environment exists that allows Adults at risk groups to be cared for safely and allows for the best possible outcomes for them and provides them with the best life chances possible.